 Set the mood with music.

 The right music can really set the tone for an amazing proposal.
 Whether you and your partner have “a song” or not, create a playlist of some of your favorite romantic tunes to play in the background as you pop the question.
 If you’re not a music expert, you can find lots of proposal playlists online to help inspire you.

 Have your partner’s favorite food and drink handy.

 Depending on the time of day, consider including food in your proposal plan.
-If you and your partner have just returned from dinner, perhaps have a special dessert and Champagne on hand.
-Or if you’re proposing in the A.M., have the ingredients to whip up those amazing pancakes at the ready (or make brunch reservations!).
+This can be a home-cooked dinner, a special dessert, or some Champagne.
+Or if you’re proposing in the A.M., have the ingredients to whip up those amazing pancakes at the ready.
 Either way, a tasty treat can make a casual marriage proposal at home even more special!

 Plan an after-party.

-If you’re considering a marriage proposal at home, you and your partner probably value your privacy and want to enjoy those sweet post-proposal moments solo.
+If you’re considering a marriage proposal at home, you and your partner probably value your privacy and may want to enjoy those sweet post-proposal moments solo.
 However, it can be nice to celebrate your engagement with family members and friends, too.
-A proposal party can be a fun way to do so.
-While many couples host a dinner or celebration immediately after the question is popped, that may not be your style—you probably don’t want dozens of loved ones descending on your house or apartment minutes after you proposed (or maybe you do!).
-Instead, plan a post-proposal brunch or happy hour in the days following your proposal.
+Plan to virtually connect with loved ones after you've popped the question, whether you call family members or friends individually, or plan a Zoom hangout with a larger group.